scheung97/Loot/README.md

 ### How to Run:
 - Download 'Loot-front' and run in Ionic <br />
-- Download the apk to your mobile phone (currently only supporting Android)
+- Download the .apk to your mobile phone (currently only supporting Android)

 ## Acknowledgments